neutral lounge and dining room, a visual example of what $3.5m dollars would get you in sydney 2026

 Back in 2017, we ran a snapshot of what $3m–$3.5m could buy across Sydney, using a weekend’s auction results as our lens.
-Nine years on, that same budget tells a very different story — and where you spend it matters more than ever.
-Whether you’re working with a buyers agent on Sydney’s Lower North Shore, searching the Upper North Shore for a family home, or exploring the Eastern Suburbs, understanding what this budget delivers suburb by suburb is essential before you start your search.
+Nine years on, that same budget tells a very different story.
+We’ve updated the analysis across three markets — the Lower North Shore, Upper North Shore and Eastern Suburbs — looking suburb by suburb at what $3m – $3.5m actually delivers in 2026, and where the real differences lie.

 Lower North Shore: Where nuance matters most

-This is our home market — and the one we know most intimately.
+This is our home market.
 At $3m–$3.5m on the Lower North Shore, the detail matters enormously.
 The same budget can deliver very different outcomes depending on which suburb, which street, and which side of the current planning landscape you’re on.

 Mosman